ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 |};
 ```

-Now we need a table to store the sample data.
-For this tutorial, we are going to use an in-memory table with just three
+Now, create a table to store the sample data.
+For this tutorial uses an in-memory table with just three
 entries.
 Let's define the table inside the auto-created `datasource.bal` file as follows:

 ```ballerina